mosi-sol/Mosi-Math/README.md

 -->
 #

-> Free to use all codes. but for morality, mention my github. thanks
+> ⚠️ Free to use all codes. but for morality, mention my github. thanks

+> 🔎 The `[` and `]` is common syntax of `latex` on `markdown` files for showing in center of line.
+Otherwise used for rounding number.